ctsin/notebook/git-add-exclude-files.md

 https://stackoverflow.com/a/51914162

-Git supports exclude certain paths and files by pathspec magic :(exclude) and its short form :!.
+Git supports exclude certain paths and files by pathspec magic `:(exclude)` and its short form `:!`.
 So you can easily achieve it as the following command.

 ```sh